xuankimtran/docs-1/pages/katalon-studio/docs/setup-winappdriver.md

 > Notes:
 >
-> * While the test is being run, make sure to have WinAppDriver open on the Windows 10 test machine.
+> * While the test is being run, make sure to have WinAppDriver open and configured for the remote connection on the Windows 10 test machine.

 After installing WinAppDriver and enabling **Developer Mode**, to configure WinAppDriver for the remote connection, follow these steps: